SOFTINUX/Base_Doc/source/implement_your_extension/base_as_dependency/base_as_dependency_vsc.rst

    $ dotnet new classlib -o <your_new_project> -f netcoreapp2.2

-Open your new csproj file and **adapt it with highlighted lines** as is example:
+Open your new .csproj file and **adapt it with highlighted lines** as in example:

 .. literalinclude:: ../../_static/src/SampleApi.csproj.txt
     :language: xml